Cleveland Clinic logo

 Types of lupus

 Healthcare providers sometimes call lupus systemic lupus erythematosus (SLE).
-It’s the most common type of lupus, and means you have lupus throughout your body.
+It’s the most common type of lupus.
+It means you have lupus throughout your body.
 Other types include:

-• Cutaneous lupus erythematous: Lupus that only affects your skin.
+• Cutaneous lupus erythematous: Lupus only affects your skin.

-• Drug-induced lupus: Some medications trigger lupus symptoms as a side effect.
-It’s usually temporary and might go away after you stop taking the medication that caused it.
+• Drug-induced lupus: This is when a medication causes lupus symptoms as a side effect.
+It’s usually temporary.
+It might go away after you stop taking the medication that caused it.

 • Neonatal lupus: Babies are sometimes born with lupus.
-Babies born to biological parents with lupus aren’t certain to have lupus, but they might have an increased risk.
+Babies whose biological parents have lupus might have an increased risk of it.
+But they aren’t guaranteed to have it.

 Symptoms and Causes